coatyio/coaty-js/docs/man/communication-protocol.md

 twice, once for the core type and once for the object type of the object to be advertised.

-When publishing an Advertise event the Event topic level **must** include a filter of the form: `UPD:<filter>`.
+When publishing an Update event the Event topic level **must** include a filter of the form: `UPD:<filter>`.
 The filter must not be empty.
 It must not contain the characters `NULL (U+0000)`, `# (U+0023)`, `+ (U+002B)`, and `/ (U+002F)`.
 Framework implementations specify the core type (`UPD:<coreType>`) or